magnificent-math-club/magnificent-math-club.github.io/content/english/course/course-9.md

 type: "course"
 ---

-Students will achieve a basic understanding of Scratch features and have fun along the way. {{< youtube o2Y-o3dqzEU >}}
+Students will achieve a basic understanding of Scratch features and have fun along the way.

 ### Teachers